The Importance of Achieving Commonality

 - All are aware that the pursuit of personal agendas will not help the organization succeed.

 A business leader recently mentioned the “tug-of-war” that often happens between IT and other departments in his company.
-He had observed that IT’s point of reference typically derives from the problems they are called upon to solve – but they are not brought in when everything is going well.
+He observes that IT’s point of reference typically derives from the problems they are called upon to solve – but they are not brought in when everything is going well.
 Thus, IT readily concludes that much is going wrong in the other department, and the other department typically believes IT should anticipate problems and respond more quickly.
 Minus a common understanding, neither department recognizes the other’s contribution to the company’s achievement of its strategy.

 2. Common language